 Confetti cannon

 Just before mile 8, we finally turned off the parkway.
-Here we hit another hill, the most noteworthy incline we’d encountered thus far on the scenic course.
-An arch of colorful star balloons adorned the crest of the hill, and a sign proclaimed this spot as “High Five Hill.”
-Naturally, I collected high-fives and well-wishes from as many volunteers that I could.
+Here we hit another hill, the most noteworthy incline we’d encountered thus far on the course.
+A colorful balloon arch marked the top, as did a sign denoting this as “High Five Hill.”
+Volunteers lined up to dish out high-fives, and I collected as many as possible.

 Spectator sign: “Run like there’s a million corgis in front of you!"